Beta-blockers as a class of drugs are primarily used to treat cardiovascular diseases and other conditions.

-Traditionally, beta blockers have been considered to be contraindicated in asthmatic patients.
-However, recommendations have aligned for allowing cardio-selective beta blockers, also known as B1 selective, in asthmatics but not non-selective beta blockers.
+Traditionally, beta blockers have been contraindicated in asthmatic patients.
+However, recommendations have aligned for allowing cardio-selective beta blockers, also known as beta-1 selective, in asthmatics but not non-selective beta blockers.

 Beta blockers should not be used in patients who have cocaine-induced coronary vasospasm.
 There is a significant risk of unopposed alpha receptor activity which would worsen the vasospasm.
 Agonist activity at the alpha receptor leads to increased vasoconstriction and increased cardiac chronotropy.

-Patients who have either acute or chronic bradycardia and/or hypotension are relatively contraindicated when it comes to beta-blocker usage.
+Patients who have either acute or chronic bradycardia and/or hypotension have relatively contraindication to beta-blocker usage.

 Specific beta blockers are contraindicated depending on the patient's past medical history.
 Patients diagnosed with long QT syndrome or who have had torsades de pointes in the past should not use the drug sotalol.
 Patients with Raynaud phenomenon should avoid beta blockers due to the risk of exacerbation.